akhsiM/akhsiM.github.io/Random/_posts/2019-08-29-My Org-Publish script.md

 ```

-This hides internal target `<<targer>>`.
+This hides internal target `<<target>>`.
 In Org-Mode, hide the emphasis markers.
 In exports, hide the whole target.
 These are basically internal anchors in my page.

 ```elisp
 (defun replace-in-string (what with in)